intelowlproject/intelowlproject.github.io/README.md

 {
         question: "Lorem ipsum dolor sit a",
-        answer:"Lorem ipsum dolor sit a Lorem ipsum dolor sit a" },
+        answer:"Lorem ipsum dolor sit a Lorem ipsum dolor sit a" }
 ```

 ### **Adding up blogs.**
-Add your blog as a new markdown file in the blogs directory with the same title as the file.
+Add your blog as a new markdown file in the [Blogs directory](https://github.com/intelowlproject/site/tree/develop/Blogs) with the same title as the file.